Frequently Asked Questions

-You can also sign up for our Waterwise Landscape Seminar Series to learn techniques and tips from local pros.
-Our Garden In A Box programs also makes designing your garden easy.
+You can also sign up for our Waterwise Yard Seminar Series to learn techniques and tips from local pros.
+Our Garden In A Box program also makes designing your garden simple.
 Every garden we sell includes several plant-by-numbers maps which show you how to arrange each plant.

-You can still create an amazing xeriscape on a budget!
-You can always attend our webinars, purchase a Garden In A Box, or receive our Lawn Removal Service which is typically available to anyone between roughly Fort Collins and Fountain, Colorado.
+Don’t worry, you can still create an amazing xeriscape on a budget!
+You can always attend our Waterwise Yard Seminars for free, purchase a Garden In A Box, or hire our Lawn Removal Service at the regular rate.
+The Lawn Removal Service is available to anyone between roughly Fort Collins and Fountain, Colorado.

 The application review process is competitive but there are a few things you can do to ensure your application is approved:

 • Submit early – we review and approve applications as they are received.